shish/pgadmin-www/README.txt

 ...

-The svnrepo directory holds the source trees for trunk and any stable branches whose docs are integrated into the site (currently only 1.4).
-These tree are svn update'ed hourly.
+The svnrepo directory holds the source trees for trunk and any stable branches whose docs are integrated into the site (currently 1.10).
+These tree are git pull'ed hourly.
 Files under here are integrated into the website in a variety of ways - basic text/html files may be included as raw content in other PHP pages and the translation statuses are read using the code in include/po_status.php.
 The documentation is accessed by it's 'real' filename,